 The purpose of this statement is to recognize and facilitate the student's right to complete the MLT or PBT program in a timely fashion.
-Each student's progression in the program will be reviewed with the student during advising and further review as needed.
+Each student's progression in the program will be reviewed with the student during regularly scheduled advising sessions that occur throughout each semester between the student and MLT Faculty as well as between the student and MSCTC Academic Advisors.
+Further review outside of the scheduled advising sessions will occur on an as needed basis as deemed by MLT Program Faculty and the student.

 Outcomes of progression review may be (a) to retain student in good standing, (b) to allow student to continue in the program on probationary status until specified conditions are met; or (c) to immediately dismiss the student from the program.
 The term "program" will refer to both the MLT program and Phlebotomy program.